 Setting this bit to one enables the Counter Overflow interrupt.
 If there is a pending interrupt when the USIOIE and the Global Interrupt Enable Flag is set to one, this will immediately be executed.
-Refer to the USIOIF bit description in "USISR - USI Status Register" on page 205 for further details.
+Refer to the USIOIF bit description on page 195 for further details.

-• Bit 5:4 - USIWM1:0: Wire Mode
+• Bit 5..4 - USIWM1..0: Wire Mode

 These bits set the type of wire mode to be used.
 Basically only the function of the outputs are affected by these bits.
 Data and clock inputs are not affected by the mode selected and will always have the same function.
 The counter and Shift Register can therefore be clocked externally, and data input sampled, even when outputs are disabled.
-The relations between USIWM1:0 and the USI operation is summarized in Table 18-1.
+The relations between USIWM1..0 and the USI operation is summarized in Table 89.